 - The supervisor must verify the accuracy of the machine output.

-Once you have validated, using known input and output data, that the machine has learned f, you have completed the process of supervision.
-You may then allow it to analyze data sets for which the outcome is unknown and have reasonable faith that it will generate a correct outcome.
-This type of machine learning is typically used on data that is labeled (in the IT world = “structured”) to solve classification problems like ‘spam/not spam’ or ‘threat/not threat’ and regression problems like ‘when will metric X hit 90%’.
+Once the machine can accurately give the expected output from the sample data, it can be considered ‘trained’.
+It can then be applied to input data that has not previously been analyzed.
+This type of machine learning is best used on data that is labeled (in the IT world = “structured”) to solve classification problems like ‘spam/not spam’ or ‘threat/not threat’ and regression problems like ‘when will metric X hit 90%’.

-The type of machine learning that should be used depends on the data available and the problem one is trying to solve.
+What type of machine learning should be used depends on the data available and the problem you are trying to solve.
 No one approach works for everything, and even within the same area, different approaches have tradeoffs.
 Some considerations for machine learning in AIOps:

 - Someone must make design decisions about which algorithms are used for machine learning and in the case of supervision, what data is used to train the system and what constitutes “correct”.
-To solve IT problems, this means using IT data and IT domain knowledge.
+If not done by a vendor, customers must supply that knowledge themselves.

 - A lot of enterprise IT data is similarly structured regardless of industry or application.
 E.g. CPU utilization – as a data input – is highly structured and follows general patterns regardless of what workload is running on the server you are monitoring.
-This means for many use cases, machine learning analytics will be broadly applicable across different IT environments – which BMC in fact does.
+This means for many use cases, vendors can build machine learning analytics that will be broadly applicable across different IT environments – which BMC in fact does.

-Here are some examples of machine learning analytics that BMC has implemented and to which TrueSight products they apply.
+Here are some examples of machine learning analytics that BMC has implemented and to which products they apply.
 For each one I indicate whether we have added proprietary BMC IT domain knowledge (e.g. IT data model output for supervised learning) and what value the analytics provide.

-- Algorithms: Proprietary combination of multiple techniques including robust linear regression, regime change detection, seasonality decomposition, Box-Jenkins and more.
+- Algorithms: Proprietary combination of multiple techniques including Linear regression, Regime change detection, Seasonality decomposition, Box and Jenkins method and more.

 - Products: TrueSight Capacity

 - Dynamic Baselining – determine future behavior of a metric based on that metric’s past behavior.
-Incorporates daily, weekly and monthly behaviors.
+Incorporates seasonality.